Skip to Main Content

 Motorola, Hytera and Clear-Com comms with MIIT spectrum licensing in China

-Here is what that looks like on the ground.
-Communication packages in China combine the brands global shoots know.
-Motorola digital and analog handsets, Clear-Com and Riedel intercom systems, Vertex two-ways, IFB feeds for talent and surveillance earpieces for ADs — with Hytera, the Shenzhen-based Chinese alternative that has become the dominant rental-stock radio across Beijing and Shanghai depot inventories.
-Hytera gives a price-and-access advantage that matters on large-unit shoots.
-The radios interoperate with Motorola DMR frequencies when channel plans are set up correctly.
+Communication packages in China combine the brands that global shoots know.
+These include Motorola digital and analog handsets, Clear-Com and Riedel intercom systems, Vertex two-ways, IFB feeds for talent, and surveillance earpieces for ADs.
+We pair them with Hytera, the Shenzhen-based Chinese brand that is now the top rental-stock radio in Beijing and Shanghai depots.
+Hytera offers a price-and-access edge that matters on large-unit shoots.
+Its radios work with Motorola DMR frequencies when channel plans are set up right.

-Here is how this works in practice.
-Wireless beltpacks, base stations, repeater systems, IFB feeds and camera talkback ship pre-programmed for your department channel plan — directors and 1st ADs on a separate group from camera, grip, electric, locations and stunts — with backup units charged and labelled.
+Wireless beltpacks, base stations, repeater systems, IFB feeds, and camera talkback all ship pre-programmed for your department channel plan.
+Directors and 1st ADs sit on a separate group from camera, grip, electric, locations, and stunts.
+Backup units arrive charged and labelled.

-Here is how the picture comes together.
-The hard part of comms in China is range, not gear.
-MIIT (Ministry of Industry and Information Technology) is China's FCC equivalent and licenses each RF channel a foreign production operates.
-Short-term production permits need lead time, supporting forms and a frequency planning plan that our rental team prepares and files.
-Foreign shoots cannot legally operate unlicensed radios in mainland China.
-Enforcement at major hubs like Beijing Capital, Shanghai Pudong and Shenzhen Bao'an airports is active.
+The hard part of communication in China is range, not gear.
+MIIT (Ministry of Industry and Information Technology) is China's version of the FCC.
+It licenses every RF channel a foreign production uses.
+Short-term permits need lead time, supporting paperwork, and a frequency plan that our rental team files.
+Foreign shoots cannot legally run unlicensed radios in mainland China.
+Enforcement is active at major hubs like Beijing Capital, Shanghai Pudong, and Shenzhen Bao'an airports.

-Here is what we have to work with.
-The picture on the ground is more specific.
-We survey locations in advance for coverage.
-Hengdian backlot, Forbidden City courtyards with thick walls, Shanghai Bund building canyons, and remote Yunnan or Inner Mongolia exteriors all behave in new ways — deploy repeaters where needed, and keep the coordinator on call through wrap to swap units, add radios mid-shoot and run frequency conflicts to ground in real time.
+On the ground, the picture gets more specific.
+Our team surveys locations in advance for coverage.
+The Hengdian backlot, Forbidden City courtyards with thick walls, Shanghai Bund building canyons, and remote Yunnan or Inner Mongolia exteriors each behave differently.
+We deploy repeaters where they are needed.
+Our coordinator stays on call through wrap to swap units, add radios mid-shoot, and settle frequency conflicts in real time.

 FAQ